 Eventually, this routine makes you miss your family and friends back home.
 You also lose your television, and your fridge stocked full of food.
 You start dreading the next day instead of looking forward to it, and the whole idea of working at all becomes very stressful.

 What you need to realize is that there is another entirely new land outside your place of work and a hotel room.
 This place needs exploration.
 You can meet the locals there and talk to them.
 Sure, you might encounter a rude person or two, but for the most part, these adventures work out well if you are careful to be sure to carry your passport and any other form of identity with you.
 Know the place of the hotel you are staying in and the place of your work so you can be led to safety even if something goes wrong (the chances of which are minimal).

 There are many things to experience in a place that you don’t visit often.
 They have their festivals and events that you can attend.
 Other than that there are parks, gardens, and other recreational areas that you can hit up.
 If you are in a place where weed is legal, you can even take some medical marijuana for stress.

 One of the most exciting things about new lands is their food and cuisine.
-You can go out and try local foods and specialties.
+You can go out and try local foods and specialities.
 It might not always suit your taste, but the experience is still worth discussing!